Ayumikagi/multitool/README.md

   Capable of resolving invalid inputs without crashing (wow).

 ## Calculator
-  - Can add, subtract, multiply, divide with rounded and modulo values, round, calculate square root and multiply.
+  - Can add, subtract, multiply, divide with rounded and modulo values, round, calculate square root and absolute and exponential value.
   - Offers immediate choice of another mathematic operation after finishing the initial one.

 ## Text tools